RobertCsordas/moeut/README.md

 - `n_layers` - number of layers
 - `n_heads` - number of attention heads
 - `ff_n_experts` - number of experts in the MLP layer (per group element)
 - `att_n_experts` - the number of attention experts (per group elements).
-If `att_n_experts=1`, SwitchHead is disabled and standard RoPE attention is used instead for efficiency reasons.
+If `att_n_experts=1`, SwitchHead is disabled, and standard RoPE attention is used instead for efficiency reasons.
 - `d_head` - the size of the K, Q, V projections in the attention
 - `group_size` - the number of non-shared layers in the group (G in the paper)
-- `ff_k` - the number of simultaneously acrtive experts in the MLP layer
+- `ff_k` - the number of simultaneously active experts in the MLP layer
-- `att_k` - the number of simultaneously acrtive experts in the attention layer
+- `att_k` - the number of simultaneously active experts in the attention layer
 - `ff_expert_dropout` - expert dropout for the MLP layer.
 Not used in the paper.
 - `att_expert_dropout` - attention dropout for the MLP layer.
 Not used in the paper.
 - `ff_expert_size` - the size of the MLP experts.
-- `dropout` - dropout used before merining into the residual stream.
+- `dropout` - dropout used before merging into the residual stream.
 - `entropy_reg` - entropy regularization coefficient for the MLP layer ($\gamma$)
 - `att_entropy_reg` - entropy regularization coefficient for the attention layer ($\delta$)
 - `attention` - the attention layer to use.